Social Science Data Resources: Introduction

 Codebook provides information on the structure, contents, and layout of a data file.

 Data Archive preserves and makes accessible research data.
-Some examples are ICPSR, CPANDA, and CIESIN.
+Some examples are ICPSR and CIESIN.

 Microdata are data on the lowest level of observation such as individual answers to questions.
 For example, the U.S. Census Bureau's Public-Use Microdata Samples (PUMS files) is a data set of individual housing unit responses to census questions.